pmndrs/react-three-offscreen/README.md

 ## Usage

 Instead of importing `<Canvas>` from `@react-three/fiber` you can import it from `@react-three/offscreen` and pass a `worker` prop.
-The `fallback` prop is optional, your scene will be rendered on the main thread, in a regular canvas, where OffscreenCanvas is not supported (Safari).
+The `fallback` prop is optional, your scene will be rendered on the main thread when OffscreenCanvas is not supported.

 It takes all other props that `<Canvas>` takes (dpr, shadows, etc), you can use it as a drop-in replacement.